balinenidileep/frappe-v15/Website-Development-Guide.md

 * Border Color: `$border-color` (defaults to $gray-900)
 * Headings Color: `$headings-color`
 * Muted/Disabled Text Color: `$text-muted`
+* Placeholder Color: `$placeholder` (To be implemented)

 ### Bootstrap Theme Variables - Fonts and Typography

-* You should create a separate font CSS directory and file for letting the browser down the fonts using the tool: TBD
+* You should create a separate font CSS directory and file for letting the browser down the fonts using [Transfonter](https://transfonter.org/)
 * Make sure to include your font css in `hooks.py` `web_include_css`
 * Font Family: always define `$font-family-sans-serif` along with fallback font similar to actual font
 * Headings Size: `$h1-font-size`, ..., `$h6-font-size`
 * Headings Margin Bottom: `$headings-margin-bottom`
 * Headings Font: you may define $headings-font-family (for example `$font-family-serif` for headings)
+* Always define font sizes in rem

 ### Bootstrap Theme Variables - Navbar